-A city centerpiece much like New York’s Central Park, the site of three world-class museums -- the Art Institute, the Field Museum of Natural History, and the Shedd Aquarium and the Adler Planetarium-- the park includes the museum campus, a 1995 transformation of paved areas into beautiful contiguous greenspace.
+A city centerpiece much like New York’s Central Park, Grant Park is home to some of Chicago's most iconic landmarks and attractions.
+The park includes Museum Campus, the site of world-class museums: the Art Institute, the Field Museum of Natural History, the Shedd Aquarium and the Adler Planetarium.
 Grant Park's centerpiece is the Clarence Buckingham Memorial Fountain, built in 1927 to provide a monumental focal point while protecting the park's breathtaking lakefront views.
-The park also contains baseball diamonds, tennis courts and plays host some the city's largest food and music festivals.

-The park has been the site of many large civic events.
-In 1911, it hosted the major Chicago International Aviation Meet.
-It was the scene of clashes between Chicago Police and demonstrators during the 1968 Democratic National Convention.
-Pope John Paul II celebrated an outdoor mass to a large crowd here in 1979.
-Championship celebrations for the Chicago Bulls were staged here during the 1990s.
-The park was the location for President Barack Obama's Election Day victory speech on the night of November 4, 2008.
+Grant Park has been the site of many large, historic civic events.
+In 1911, it hosted the major Chicago International Aviation Meet; it was the scene of clashes between Chicago Police and demonstrators during the 1968 Democratic National Convention; Pope John Paul II delivered an outdoor mass to a large crowd here in 1979; championship celebrations for the Chicago Bulls were staged here during the 1990s.
+The park was also the location for President Barack Obama's Election Day victory speech on the night of November 4, 2008.

-The northwestern corner of the park was renovated between 1998 and 2004 to become Millennium Park, a contiguous area with a variety of artistic features by architects and artists.
-Millennium Park has free admission, and features the Jay Pritzker Pavilion, Cloud Gate, the Crown Fountain, the Lurie Garden and other attractions.
-The park is connected by the BP Pedestrian Bridge and the Nichols Bridgeway to other parts of Grant Park.
+The northwestern corner of Grant Park was renovated between 1998 and 2004 to become Millennium Park, a contiguous area with a variety of artistic features by architects and artists.
+Millennium Park features some of Chicago's most popular attractions, including the Jay Pritzker Pavilion, Cloud Gate, the Crown Fountain and the Lurie Garden.
+The park is connected to other parts of Grant Park by the BP Pedestrian Bridge and the Nichols Bridgeway.

 Art Institute of Chicago